Ooho the sustainable flexible packaging for liquids

 Ooho is a sustainable flexible packaging for liquids made from seaweed-extract

-Skipping Rocks Lab is pioneering the use of natural materials such as alginate, an extract from brown seaweed, to create packaging solutions with low environmental impact.
+Skipping Rocks Lab (currently named Notpla, a material made from seaweed and plants that disappear, naturally.) is pioneering the use of natural materials such as alginate, an extract from brown seaweed, to create packaging solutions with low environmental impact.

 Their goal is to create waste-free alternatives to plastic bottles /cups/plates/ you name it.
 The impact will be to STOP 1 BILLION plastic bottles reaching the ocean every year & to stop 300 million kg of CO2 from ever being emitted.
 Skipping Rocks Lab is part of the Climate KIC start-up acceleration program founded by the European Institute of Innovation & Technology (EIT) and the scientific team is based in Imperial College.